dolph/recipes/beef-stroganoff.md

 - 3 cloves **garlic**, minced

+Increase heat to medium.
 Stir in and make a light roux:

 - 3 tablespoons **AP flour**